Districts of Botswana

 Change history:

 1. 1885-09-30: British protectorate established over Bechuanaland.
 By 1890, its territory was equivalent to present-day Botswana.
 A map for the period 1885-1899 shows the protectorate divided into tribal reserves, crown lands, and freehold districts.
 The crown lands are in two sections.
 One is roughly the same as present-day Ghanzi and Kgalagadi; the other includes parts of North-West and Central.
 The tribal reserves are BaTawana (now the western part of North-West), BamaNgwato (most of Central), BaKgatla (Kgatleng), BaKwena (Kweneng), BaLete (part of South-East), and BaNgwaketse (Southern).
-The freehold districts are Tati District (North-East), Gaberones Block, Lobatsi Block (both South-East), BaRolong Farms (a small part of Southern), and one which is unlabeled but matches the Tuli Block (Central).
-Source: Maylam, Paul.
-Rhodes, the Tswana, and the British: Colonialism, Collaboration, and Conflict in the Bechuanaland Protectorate, 1885-1899.
-Greenwood Press, Westport, CT, 1980.
-According to Neil Parsons's online Brief History of Botswana , the protectorate remained divided into eight tribal reserves, five farm blocks, and crown lands into the 1930s.
+The freehold districts are Tati District (North-East), Gaberones Block, Lobatsi Block (both South-East), BaRolong Farms (a small part of Southern), and one which is unlabeled but matches the Tuli Block (Central) (source [2]).
+The protectorate remained divided into eight tribal reserves, five farm blocks, and crown lands into the 1930s (source [4]).

-2. The 1957 edition of the Encyclopædia Britannica World Atlas lists the following divisions of Bechuanaland.
+3. The Encyclopædia Britannica World Atlas 1957 edition (source [6]) lists the following divisions of Bechuanaland.

 GabeconesBC0312,31222,383494